-In accordance with the ferry ticket agreement dated December 1, 2007 between Shun Tak - China Travel Ship Management Limited (STCTSM), an indirect subsidiary of Shun Tak, and MGM Grand Paradise Limited, for sale of ferry tickets for STCTSM, MGM Grand Paradise Limited shall be entitled to a 5% discount on the original selling price net of departure tax and levy (where applicable) for all ferry tickets sold.
+In accordance with the ferry ticket agreement dated December 1, 2007 between STCTSM and MGM Grand Paradise Limited, for sale of ferry tickets for STCTSM, MGM Grand Paradise Limited shall be entitled to a 5% discount on the original selling price net of departure tax and levy (where applicable) for all ferry tickets sold.
 Such discount accords with market practice in granting discounts to other bulk purchasers of ferry tickets.
 The term was currently extended on a day-by-day basis pending for formal renewal.

-In accordance with advertising contracts dated November 8 and November 16, 2010 entered into between STCTSM and MGM Grand Paradise Limited, STCTSM will provide (i) advertising space on exterior surface of their vessel during the period from December 23, 2010 to December 22, 2011,

-(ii) airtime on their onboard video monitors during the period from October 1, 2010 to December 31, 2011; and (iii) advertising space on seat back trays of their vessels during the period from September 1, 2010 to December 31, 2011 at a fixed rate respectively.
+In accordance with advertising contracts dated November 8 and November 16, 2010 entered into between STCTSM and MGM Grand Paradise Limited, STCTSM will provide (i) advertising space on exterior surface of their vessel during the period from December 23, 2010 to December 22, 2011, (ii) airtime on their onboard video monitors during the period from October 1, 2010 to December 31, 2011; and (iii) advertising space on seat back trays of their vessels during the period from September 1, 2010 to December 31, 2011 at a fixed rate respectively.
 Such rate is determined based on arms length negotiation and market rates charged to other advertisers.

-In accordance with the laundry agreement dated December 18, 2007 between Clean Living (Macau) Limited (Clean Living), Clean Living was appointed as MGM Grand Paradise Limited's primary laundry service provider to clean linen items and garments used in the MGM Macau hotel.
+In accordance with the laundry agreement dated December 18, 2007 between Clean Living and MGM Grand Paradise Limited, Clean Living was appointed as MGM Grand Paradise Limited's primary laundry service provider to clean linen items and garments used in the MGM Macau.
 MGM Grand Paradise Limited will pay Clean Living a monthly fee based on predetermined unit prices for the number of items cleaned.
 The unit prices were determined on normal commercial basis, with reference to market prices and expected cleaning cost.
 The laundry agreement expired on December 31, 2010 but was extended on month-on-month basis pending for formal renewal of another 3 year term from May 1, 2011 to April 30, 2014.